timeteam/timeteam.github.io/_posts/Non_fiction/2018-08-30-the-order-of-time.md

 > I don't think there is much more than this to be understood.

 Just go back now and cultivate the garden.

+The final chapter, _The Sister of sleep_ (from J.S.
+Bach Cantata BWV 56) is Carlo Rovelli's personal statement of where his ideas in time, life and death have taken him.
+To a place of serenity given to few, at once informed, rooted in the history of ideas, and original.